Traditional hiring is biased.

 What does work, however, is carefully designed processes.

-You can’t be-bias a person but you can de-bias the process they use to make decisions.
+You can’t de-bias a person but you can de-bias the process they use to make decisions.

-And this is exactly how we remove recruitment bias here at Applied.
+And this is exactly how we reduce recruitment bias here at Applied.

 If the research covered in this report has taught us anything, it’s that CVs are far from a perfect means of identifying talent.